 '''

 Download persist-chat/pchat.py

 class ChatMessage(db.Model):

 user = db.StringProperty(required=True)

-timestamp = db.DateTimeProperty(auto now add=True)
+timestamp = db.DateTimeProperty(auto_now_add=True)

 message = db.TextProperty(required=True)

 def str(self):

 return "%s (%s): %s" % (self.user, self.timestamp, self.message)

 '''

 In datastore, a model defines a collection of named properties.
 You define a type of storable object by creating a subclass of db.model, and you define the properties of the object by assigning property types to class variables in the class itself.
 Datastore supports a good collection of datatypes: strings, numbers, dates, lists, references and more.
 It even lets you define your own, new types of storable objects.
-We'll talk more about the complex things you can do in Chapter 12, Advanced Datastore, on page 154 user The username is a simple string property.
-Every message must have a username, so we specify that it can't be null by providing the keyword argument required=true.
-The value of a string property in datastore is just a Python string, which cannot be longer than 500 characters.
+We'll talk more about the complex things you can do in Chapter 13, Advanced Datastore, on page 191